pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

 4
 ```

 If the body of our function used more effects than just `log`, we could add their implementations under our implementation of `write`.
 What's interesting about this code is that we can trivially swap the implementation of `write` used at the call site without having to change any other code.
-In other words, the code making use of the effect (`add`, `divide`) knows _nothing_ about how that effect is implemented.
+The code making use of the effect (`add`, `divide`) knows _nothing_ about how that effect is implemented.
 For example, let's swap our simple implementation with one that builds up a string instead of immediately printing, and which returns `False` on empty log entries:

 ```fsharp
 fun main()